Probing hyperon electric dipole moments with a full angular analysis

-In conclusion, to investigate largely unexpored territory of hyperon EDMs, we have established a comprehensive angular analysis, considering P violation in $J/\psi$ production and CP and P violation in $J/\psi$ decay.
-The EDM, along with CP violating observables in hyperon decays, effective weak mixing angle, and beam polarization can be simultaneously extracted from angular analysis.
-The statistical sensitivities for physical observables have been investigated for BESIII and STCF scenarios.
-Utilizing the expected statistics obtained from the BESIII experiment, the $\Lambda$ EDM measurement can achieve an impressive upper limit of $10^{-19}$ $e$ cm, presenting a remarkable improvement of three orders of magnitude compared to the only existing measurement at Fermilab with similar statistics.
-The EDM measurement of $\Sigma^+$, $\Xi^-$, and $\Xi^0$ hyperons at the same level of $10^{-19}$ $e$ cm could represent a groundbreaking accomplishment as the first-ever achievement and the later two will be the first exploration in hyperons with two strange valence quarks.
-At the STCF experiment, with a longitudinally polarized electron beam, a search for hyperon EDMs could potentially reach levels of $10^{-21}\sim10^{-20}$ $e$ cm.
-The EDM measurements for hyperons will be a significant milestone and serve as a stringent test for new physics, such as SUSY and left-right symmetrical model.
-At the same time, the verification of CPV in hyperon decays could be achieved at levels of $10^{-5}\sim10^{-4}$, which has already matched the predictions of the SM.
-The effective weak mixing angle parameter can be measured at a level of $10^{-3}$ and can be further enhanced by utilizing the precisely determined beam polarization obtained from this angular analysis.
-This method can also be extended to $\psi(2S)$ decays for investigating the pure strange quark hyperon $\Omega$, taking into account additional form factors due to its spin-$\frac{3}{2}$ property.
+In conclusion, to investigate the largely unexplored territory of hyperon EDMs, we have proposed a comprehensive angular analysis, considering $P$ violation in $J/\psi$ production and $CP$ and $P$ violation in $J/\psi$ decay.
+The EDM, along with $CP$-violating observables in hyperon decays, effective weak mixing angle, and beam polarization can be simultaneously extracted from the angular analysis.
+The statistical sensitivities for physical observables have been estimated for BESIII and STCF scenarios.
+Utilizing the expected statistics obtained from the BESIII experiment, the $\Lambda$ EDM measurement can achieve an impressive upper limit of $10^{-19}$ $e$ cm, presenting a remarkable improvement of 3 orders of magnitude compared to the only existing measurement at Fermilab with similar statistics.
+The EDM measurement of $\Sigma^+$, $\Xi^-$, and $\Xi^0$ hyperons at the same level of $10^{-19}$ $e$ cm will be a ground-breaking accomplishment as the first-ever achievement and the latter two will be the first exploration of hyperons with two strange valence quarks.
+At the STCF experiment, with a longitudinally polarized electron beam, the search for hyperon EDMs could potentially reach levels of $10^{-21}-10^{-20}$ $e$ cm.
+The EDM measurements for hyperons will be a significant milestone and a stringent test for new physics, such as SUSY and the left-right symmetrical model.
+At the same time, the CPV in hyperon decays could be verified at a sensitivity of $10^{-5}-10^{-4}$, which has already matched the predictions of the SM.
+The effective weak mixing angle parameter can be measured at a level of $10^{-3}$ and further enhanced by utilizing the precisely determined beam polarization in the angular analysis.
+This method can also be extended to $\psi(2S)$ decays for investigating the pure strange quark hyperon $\Omega$ with taking into account additional form factors arising from its spin-$\frac{3}{2}$ property.